 There will be no make-ups for any group classes.

 Parents are responsible for ordering their student’s lesson books within the first 2 weeks of lessons.
 Lesson books are very important to your student’s music education.
 Without books, your student is only receiving a small portion of the information that is needed to learn a musical instrument.
 In order to avoid wasting your time and your teacher’s time, please order your student’s lesson books as soon as possible.
 If your student already has lesson books from a previous teacher, your Cambridge instructor is at liberty to use those books for the first 2 weeks of lessons in order to gauge your student’s musical level and ability.
-After 2 weeks, your instructor is not required to teach from old books and he/she will ask if you would like Cambridge Studio to order the lesson books for you.
+After 2 weeks, your instructor is not required to teach from old books and he/she may ask if you would like switch to a new curriculum that is a better fit for your student.

-In addition to the Music Development Program curriculum, your instructor is authorized to offer supplemental materials to your student.
+In addition, your instructor is authorized to offer supplemental materials to your student.
 If your student is excelling or struggling with a certain element of their instrument, your instructor may suggest that you order an additional piece of music or lesson book in order to compliment your student’s learning skills.
 Additional materials are not required; however, they are highly recommended since your instructor is a professional musician and educator with your child’s best interest in mind.
 Your instructor is also encouraged to promote local competitions and festivals for your student to perform in, although they are not required.

 The Music Development Program includes two different types of assessments: practical (performance) and theoretical.
 Both create an opportunity to recognize achievement and receive meaningful and relevant feedback.
 These assessments are not required, but recommended.